MicrosoftDocs/cpp-docs.it-it/docs/porting/visual-cpp-porting-and-upgrading-guide.md

 ---
-title: Guida C++ al porting e aggiornamento Microsoft
+title: Microsoft C++ porting and upgrading guide
-description: Aggiornare il C++ codice Microsoft alla versione più recente di Visual Studio. ms.date: 11/05/2019 ms.assetid: f5fbcc3d-aa72-41a6-ad9a-a706af2166fb ms.topic: overview ms.openlocfilehash: 04c3950d637c01031e78d0d95e13232143ceb232
+description: Upgrade Microsoft C++ code to the latest version of Visual Studio. ms.date: 11/18/2019 ms.assetid: f5fbcc3d-aa72-41a6-ad9a-a706af2166fb ms.topic: overview ms.openlocfilehash: 88b5b31428979d26bbbf810c4c04c99f411dbcbb
-ms.sourcegitcommit: 4dde7914608508e47c21cae03ac58fe953a0c29b
+ms.sourcegitcommit: 217fac22604639ebd62d366a69e6071ad5b724ac
 ms.translationtype: MT
 ms.contentlocale: it-IT
-ms.lasthandoff: 11/15/2019
+ms.lasthandoff: 11/19/2019
-ms.locfileid: "74119496"
+ms.locfileid: "74189329"
 ---
-# <a name="microsoft-c-porting-and-upgrading-guide"></a>Guida C++ al porting e aggiornamento Microsoft
+# <a name="microsoft-c-porting-and-upgrading-guide"></a>Microsoft C++ porting and upgrading guide

-Questo argomento fornisce una guida per l'aggiornamento C++ di codice Microsoft alla versione più recente di Visual Studio.
-Se si esegue l'aggiornamento da un progetto creato in Visual Studio 2008 o versioni precedenti, è necessario innanzitutto usare Visual Studio 2010 per convertire il progetto in formato MSBuild, quindi aprire il progetto in Visual Studio 2019.
-Per i progetti creati in Visual Studio da 2010 a 2015, è sufficiente aprire il progetto in Visual Studio 2019.
-Per istruzioni complete, vedere [aggiornamento C++ di progetti da versioni precedenti di Visual Studio](upgrading-projects-from-earlier-versions-of-visual-cpp.md).
+This article provides a guide for upgrading Microsoft C++ code to the latest version of Visual Studio.
+For projects created in Visual Studio 2010 through 2015, just open the project in Visual Studio 2019.
+You can upgrade a Visual Studio 2008 or earlier project in two steps.
+Use Visual Studio 2010 to convert the project to MSBuild format first.
+Then open the project in Visual Studio 2019.
+For complete instructions, see [Upgrading C++ projects from earlier versions of Visual Studio](upgrading-projects-from-earlier-versions-of-visual-cpp.md).

-I set di strumenti in Visual Studio 2015, Visual Studio 2017 e Visual Studio 2019 sono compatibili con i componenti binari, che consentono di eseguire l'aggiornamento a una versione più recente del compilatore senza dover aggiornare le dipendenze della libreria.
-Per ulteriori informazioni, vedere [ C++ la pagina relativa alla compatibilità binaria tra 2015 e 2019](binary-compat-2015-2017.md).
+The toolsets in Visual Studio 2015, Visual Studio 2017, and Visual Studio 2019 are binary-compatible.
+Now you can upgrade to a more recent version of the compiler without having to upgrade your library dependencies.
+For more information, see [C++ binary compatibility 2015-2019](binary-compat-2015-2017.md).

-Quando si esegue l'aggiornamento di progetti che usano librerie open source o sono progettati per l'esecuzione su più piattaforme, è consigliabile eseguire la migrazione a un progetto basato su CMake.
-Per altre informazioni, vedere [progetti CMake in Visual Studio](../build/cmake-projects-in-visual-studio.md)
+When upgrading projects that use open-source libraries or are meant to run on multiple platforms, we recommended migrating to a CMake-based project.
+For more information, see [CMake projects in Visual Studio](../build/cmake-projects-in-visual-studio.md)

-## <a name="reasons-to-upgrade-c-code"></a>Motivi per aggiornare C++ il codice
+## <a name="reasons-to-upgrade-c-code"></a>Reasons to upgrade C++ code

-Se un'applicazione legacy viene eseguita in modo soddisfacente, in un ambiente protetto e non è in fase di sviluppo attivo, potrebbe non essere molto utile aggiornarla.
-Tuttavia, se un'applicazione richiede una manutenzione continua o lo sviluppo di nuove funzionalità, tra cui miglioramenti delle prestazioni o della sicurezza, è possibile valutare l'opportunità di aggiornare il codice per uno dei motivi seguenti:
+If a legacy application is running satisfactorily, in a secure environment, and isn't under active development, there might not be much incentive to upgrade it.
+However, consider an upgrade in these cases: Your application requires ongoing maintenance.
+Or, you're doing new feature development, or making performance or security improvements.
+An upgrade brings these benefits:

-- Lo stesso codice può essere eseguito più velocemente grazie a ottimizzazioni ottimizzate del compilatore.
+- The same code can run faster, because we've improved compiler optimizations.

-- Le C++ funzionalità moderne e le procedure di programmazione eliminano molte cause comuni di bug e producono codice molto più facile da gestire rispetto ai precedenti idiomi di tipo C.
+- Modern C++ features and programming practices eliminate many common causes of bugs, and produce code that's far easier to maintain than older C-style idioms.

-- I tempi di compilazione sono molto più veloci, a causa dei miglioramenti delle prestazioni nel compilatore e nel linker.
+- Build times are faster, because of performance improvements in the compiler and linker.

-- Conformità agli standard migliori.
-L'opzione del compilatore [/permissive-](../build/reference/permissive-standards-conformance.md) consente di identificare il codice precedentemente consentito dal compilatore Microsoft C++ , ma non conforme allo standard corrente.
-C++
+- Better standards conformance.
+The [/permissive-](../build/reference/permissive-standards-conformance.md) compiler option helps you identify code that doesn't conform to the current C++ standard.

-- Migliore sicurezza in fase di esecuzione, incluse funzionalità della [libreria di runtime C]() più sicure e funzionalità del compilatore, ad esempio [il controllo](../build/reference/guard-enable-guard-checks.md) e l'igienizzazione degli indirizzi di guard (Visual Studio 2019 versione 16,4).
+- Better run-time security, including more secure [C Runtime library]() features.
+And, compiler features such as [guard checking](../build/reference/guard-enable-guard-checks.md) and address sanitizers (new in Visual Studio 2019 version 16.4).

-## <a name="multitargeting-vs-upgrading"></a>Confronto tra più destinazioni e aggiornamento
+## <a name="multitargeting-vs-upgrading"></a>Multitargeting vs. upgrading

-Se l'aggiornamento della codebase a un nuovo set di strumenti non è un'opzione, è comunque possibile usare una versione recente di Visual Studio per compilare e modificare i progetti compilati con set di strumenti e librerie meno recenti.
-In Visual Studio 2019 è possibile sfruttare le funzionalità seguenti:
+Perhaps upgrading your code base to a new toolset isn't an option for you.
+You can still use the latest Visual Studio to build and edit projects that use older toolsets and libraries.
+In Visual Studio 2019, you can take advantage of features such as:

-- strumenti di analisi statica moderni, che C++ includono le linee guida di base e i controlli Clang-tidy, per identificare i potenziali problemi nel codice sorgente.
+- modern static analysis tools, including the C++ Core Guidelines checkers and Clang-Tidy, to help identify potential problems in your source code.

-- la formattazione automatica in base alla scelta degli stili moderni può aiutare a rendere il codice legacy molto più leggibile.
+- automatic formatting according to your choice of modern styles can help make legacy code much more readable.

 Per altre informazioni, vedere [Usare multitargeting nativo in Visual Studio per compilare progetti precedenti](use-native-multi-targeting.md).